-Total Project Cost - To Be Determined FY26 Appropriation (Design) - \$4.0M
+Total Project Cost - To Be Determined Current Appropriation (Land purchase) - \$4.2M FY26 Appropriation (Design) - \$4.0M

-The Homeless Navigation Center (HNC-W) will be located in the western portion of the County.
+The Homeless Navigation Center (HNC-W) will be located at 9930 Battleview Parkway, Manassas, Virginia, in the western portion of the County.
+In FY25, the land acquisition was authorized by the Board of County Supervisors (BOCS) via BOCS Resolution 25-205.
 The exact size, programming, and services that will be provided at the HNC-W will be determined as the project scope is developed.